-- 43. Materiality is an expression of the relative significance of a matter in the context of the financial statements as a whole.
+- 39. Materiality is an expression of the relative significance of a matter in the context of the financial statements as a whole.
 A matter is material if its omission or misstatement would reasonably influence the decisions of an addressee of the auditor's report.
 The assessment of what is material is a matter of professional judgement over both the amount and the nature of the misstatement.
-We review our assessment of materiality throughout our audit. - 44.
+We review our assessment of materiality throughout our audit. - 40.
 Performance materiality is the working level of materiality used throughout the audit.
 We use performance materiality to determine the nature, timing and extent of audit procedures carried out.
 We perform audit procedures on all transactions, or groups of transactions, and balances that exceed our performance materiality.
-This means that we perform a greater level of testing on the areas deemed to be at significant risk of material misstatement. - 45.
-Performance materiality is set at a value less than overall materiality for the financial statements as a whole to reduce to an appropriately low level the probability that the aggregate of the uncorrected and undetected misstatements exceed overall materiality.

-46. Our initial assessment of materiality and performance materiality is set out in the table below.
+This means that we perform a greater level of testing on the areas deemed to be at significant risk of material misstatement. - 41.
+Performance materiality is set at a value less than overall materiality for the financial statements as a whole to reduce to an appropriately low level the probability that the aggregate of the uncorrected and undetected misstatements exceed overall materiality. - 42.
+Our initial assessment of materiality and performance materiality is set out in the table below.

-Materiality £ Overall materiality: Our initial assessment is based on approximately 1.5% of SRWC's gross expenditure in 2018/19.
-We consider gross expenditure to be the principle consideration for the users of the accounts when assessing financial performance.
-Performance materiality: Using our professional judgement we have calculated performance materiality at approximately 75% of overall materiality.
+Materiality £000 Overall materiality: Our initial assessmen is based on approximately 1.5% of PIRC's budgeted gross expenditure, being one of the principal considerations for the users o the financial statements when assessing financial performance.
+Performance materiality: using our professional judgement we have calculated performance materiality at approximately 75% of overall materiality.
+50 1

-- 47. We will also report any misstatements identified through our audit that fall into one of the following categories: - All material corrected misstatements; - Uncorrected misstatements with a value in excess of 5% of the overall materiality figure; - Other misstatements below the 5% threshold that we believe warrant reporting on qualitative grounds.
+- 43. We will also report any misstatements identified through our audit that fall into one of the following categories: - All material corrected misstatements; - Uncorrected misstatements with a value in excess of 5% of the overall materiality figure; and - Other misstatements below the 5% threshold that we believe warrant reporting on qualitative grounds.